-How To: Simply mix 1 tbsp. of turmeric and 2 tbsp. of honey into a paste.
+How To: Simply mix ingredients into a paste.
 Apply to the skin using a spatula, brush or your hands.
 Leave for 15-20 minutes.
 Remove with a warm face cloth and then tone with cotton pads and finish off with your desired moisturiser.

 Tip: For some extra hydration and more of a glow, you can add 1 tsp of coconut oil to this mask.
 Coconut oil gives this mask a great smell too!

 Ingredients: 2 tbsp. apple cider vinegar, 150ml cold water.

 Benefits: Apple cider vinegar has widely-accepted astringent properties due to its high tannin content.
 This could have a cleansing effect on skin.
 It also contains acetic acids with antimicrobial actions.
 This can reduce bacteria on the skin and is therefore good for acne.